UEFA Euro 2008 statistics: Penalty kicks

 Not counting penalty shoot-outs, there were five penalty kicks awarded during the tournament.
-For the first time since tournament expansion for Euro 1996, no penalties were awarded during the knockout phase.
+For the first time since tournament expansion for Euro 1996, no penalties were awarded during the knockout stage.
 Romanian Adrian Mutu provided the sole penalty miss, late in the match against world champions Italy; had he scored and Romania held on for the win, the Italians would have been knocked out.